Pylons/pyramid/docs/narr/introspector.rst

 ----------------------

 Introspectable objects are returned from query methods of an introspector.
-Each introspectable object implements the attributes and methods the documented at :class:`pyramid.interfaces.IIntrospectable`.
+Each introspectable object implements the attributes and methods documented at :class:`pyramid.interfaces.IIntrospectable`.

 The important attributes shared by all introspectables are the following: